MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/zero-trust-configuration.md

 **Use Azure AD for managing other cloud environments.** Azure AD is not just an identity platform for Azure and M365.
 Use Azure AD to gain access to other cloud environments for popular Software as a Service (SaaS) and cloud platforms like AWS and GCP.
 See the [Azure AD Application gallery](/azure/active-directory/manage-apps/overview-application-gallery) for more information.

-<a id="_Primary_tenants"></a>**Use SCCA architecture.** Each Defense organization should deploy [SCCA-compliant](/azure/azure-government/compliance/secure-azure-computing-architecture) landing zone architecture in subscriptions attached to the primary tenant.
+**Use SCCA architecture.** Each Defense organization should deploy [SCCA-compliant](/azure/azure-government/compliance/secure-azure-computing-architecture) landing zone architecture in subscriptions attached to the primary tenant.

 **Segment Azure resource management in a single tenant.** You should use Azure RBAC for resource and management isolation for subscriptions within an [Azure Mission Landing Zone](https://github.com/Azure/missionlz).
 Consider [transferring subscriptions](/azure/role-based-access-control/transfer-subscription) from secondary tenants to the primary tenant.